Willian-Coelho-da-Cunha/udacity-memory-game/README.md

 ### CSS Validation Service from W3C
 At this date, no error messages were displayed.

-## Explanatory note
+## Explanation note
 I'm a git starter professional.
 So:

 * Because of the project is not big;
 * Because the time;
 * And, because I was working alone;

-I did the project and after that, following the construction logic that I used, I split the project in small portions and made the committ.
+I did the project and after that, following the construction logic that I used, I split the project in small portions and made the commit on the git.
 Now, because of Udacity's Nanodegree, I know how to work with git.
 And, certainly, working as a group or alone, I will use git and become a better professional than today.
-The reason for this explanation note is very simple: the time between each committ is very short (especially for a programmer).
+The reason for this explanation note is very simple: the time between each commit is very short (especially for a programmer).
 Thank you for understanding.

+## Note
+The note above is about this project before Udacity's review.
+After the review, I worked in the project using the technologies described above and, of course, Git.